 Why Might My Child’s Dance Teacher Believes My Child is Not Ready for the Exam?

 The Royal Academy of Dance defines what they agree to be appropriate amounts of training in hours that should be completed before attempting any of their exams which you can learn about from the RAD website in the exam specifications pdf.
 This serves as a guide of how much training is needed to be able to meet the demands of that exam level.
 If your school only offers one lesson of Ballet a week this influences whether your school enters the exams or class awards.
 If your school offers more classes but you never felt the need to enroll your child in more, this might be the time to consider taking on more lessons.
+If you’re wondering how many classes or hours is too much or too little have a quick read of the following articles which have some great information and answers for you – and don’t worry you won’t lose this page, they will open up in new tabs for you!

 If your child is currently attending the number of lessons prescribed by the RAD perhaps your ballet teacher feels your child is just not showing signs that they are ready to handle the stress of an examination.
 Some of these signals might be: